Myth: Flu vaccination is not necessary each year.

 Myth: You or your child can get the flu from the influenza vaccine.

-Fact: Influenza vaccination is safe, effective and time tested; you cannot get the flu from the vaccine, whether you chose the injection or the nasal spray vaccine.
-The influenza vaccine contains virus strains that are either inactivated (injected vaccine) or weakened (nasal spray) and matched to the most commonly circulating influenza viruses that year.
+Fact: Flu vaccination is safe, effective, and time-tested; you cannot get the flu from the vaccine, whether you chose the injection or the nasal spray vaccine.
+The flu vaccine contains virus strains that are either inactivated (injected vaccine) or weakened (nasal spray) and matched to the most commonly circulating influenza viruses that year.
 However, it typically takes two weeks for the vaccine to become effective.
-It is possible that within those two weeks an individual – not yet fully protected by the vaccine – can develop influenza.
+It is possible that within those two weeks an individual – not yet fully protected by the vaccine – can develop flu.
 This is why it is important to get vaccinated as soon as the vaccine is available in your community.

-Myth: If your child is healthy, he or she does not need to get the influenza vaccine.
+Myth: If your child is healthy, he or she does not need to get the flu vaccine.

-Fact: Even healthy children are at risk for getting sick from influenza.
+Fact: Even healthy children are at risk for getting sick from flu.
 Vaccination is necessary this season even if you were vaccinated last year.
 Because immunity to the vaccine weakens, annual vaccination is a critical step to stay healthy.
-The Centers for Disease Control and Prevention (CDC) recommends that children age 6 months through 8 years who did not receive at least one dose of the vaccine last season, should get two doses of vaccine approximately four weeks apart.
+CDC recommends that everyone age 6 and older get vaccinated against flu every year.

 Myth: The flu is nothing more than just a bad cold or the “stomach flu.”

-Fact: Influenza should not be confused with a bad cold or “stomach flu.”
+Fact: Flu should not be confused with a bad cold or “stomach flu.”
 Influenza is more serious than the common cold and in mild cases causes high fever, head and body aches, coughing for days, severe fatigue for up to two weeks or more.
-It is estimated that an average of 20,000 children under the age of 5 are hospitalized due to influenza complications.
-CDC recommends annual influenza vaccination for everyone 6 months and older.
+It is estimated that an average of 20,000 children under the age of 5 are hospitalized due to flu complications.
+CDC recommends annual flu vaccination for everyone 6 months and older.

 Myth: You should not receive the flu vaccine if you’re pregnant.